Does Data Augmentation Improve Generalization in NLP?: Introduction

 \section{Introduction}

 Neural models often perform well on tasks by using superficial (``weak'') features, rather than the more general (``strong'') features that we'd prefer them to use.
-Recent studies expose this tendency by highlighting how models fail when evaluated on targeted challenge sets consisting of ``counterexamples'' where the weak feature begets an incorrect response.
-For example, in visual question answering, models failed when tested on rare color descriptions (\textit{``green bananas''}) \citep{vqa-cp}; in coreference, models failed when tested on infrequent profession-gender pairings (\textit{``the nurse cared for his patients''}) \citep{rudinger-etal-2018-gender}; in natural language inference (NLI), models failed on sentence pairs with high lexical overlap with different meanings (\textit{``man bites dog''}/\textit{``dog bites man''}) \citep{mccoy2019right}.

-One proposed solution has been to augment training data to over-represent these tail events, often with automatic or semi-automatic methods for generating such counterexamples at a large scale.
-This technique has been discussed for POS tagging \cite{elkahky-etal-2018-challenge}, NLI \cite{mccoy2019right}, and as a means of reducing gender bias \cite{zhao-etal-2018-gender,zmigrod-etal-2019-counterfactual}, all with positive initial results.
-However, it is difficult to know whether this strategy is a feasible way of improving systems in general, beyond the specific phenomena targeted by the data augmentation.
-Understanding the conditions under which adding such training examples leads a model to switch from using weaker features to stronger features is important for both practical and theoretical work in NLP.
+As a result, models often fail in systematic ways.
+For example, in visual question answering, models failed when tested on rare color descriptions (\textit{``green bananas''}) \citep{vqa-cp}; in coreference, models failed when tested on infrequent profession-gender pairings (\textit{``the nurse cared for his patients''}) \citep{rudinger-etal-2018-gender}; in natural language inference (NLI), models failed on sentence pairs with high lexical overlap but different meanings (\textit{``man bites dog''}/\textit{``dog bites man''}) \citep{mccoy2019right}.
+One proposed solution has been to augment training data with ``counterexamples'' to the model's adopted heuristics, i.e., training examples on which the weak features fail.
+This technique has shown positive initial results for POS tagging \cite{elkahky-etal-2018-challenge}, NLI \cite{min2020augmentation}, and reducing gender bias \cite{zhao-etal-2018-gender,zmigrod-etal-2019-counterfactual}.
+However, it is not yet known whether this strategy is a feasible way of improving systems in general.

-We design a set of toy learning problems to explore when (or whether) the above-described type of data augmentation helps models learn stronger features.
-We consider a simple neural classifier in a typical NLP task setting where: 1) the labeled input data exhibits weak features that correlate with the label and 2) the model is trained end-to-end and thus adopts whichever feature representation performs best.
-Our research questions are:

-\begin{itemize} \item How many counterexamples must be seen in training to prevent the model from adopting a given weak feature?
-Do larger training sets require more counterexamples or fewer? \item Does the relative difficulty of representing a feature (strong or weak) impact when/whether a model adopts it? \item How does the effectiveness of data augmentation change in settings which contain many weak features but only a single strong feature? \end{itemize}